Skip to main content

 • It is important to maintain the animal's health status by avoiding exposure to potential pathogens, preventing injury, and reducing stress.

-• The Guide for the Care and Use of Laboratory Animals states that animal transportation "should provide an appropriate level of animal biosecurity....while minimizing zoonotic risks, protecting against environmental extremes, avoiding overcrowding, providing for the animal's physical, physiologic, or behavioral needs and comfort, and protecting the aniamls and personnel from physical trauma."
+• The Guide for the Care and Use of Laboratory Animals states that animal transportation "should provide an appropriate level of animal biosecurity....while minimizing zoonotic risks, protecting against environmental extremes, avoiding overcrowding, providing for the animal's physical, physiologic, or behavioral needs and comfort, and protecting the animals and personnel from physical trauma."

 • Human health concerns include allergies of animal origin, injury from escaped animals and exposure to hazards such as microorganisms, chemicals or radioactive materials.